Where to Stay in Somerset: The Complete Guide

 Cheddar Gorge in the Mendip Hills

 The caves, cliffs and walking routes make Cheddar one of the county’s best outdoor days out, especially for families and walkers.
 Beyond the gorge, the Mendip Hills offer cycling, viewpoints, village pubs and gentler routes through a landscape of ridges, fields and old stone.
-The Strawberry Line is a good choice for cyclists.
+The Strawberry Line is also a good choice for cyclists.

 This area works well from Bath, North Somerset and the Chew Valley, particularly for guests who want countryside and adventure without committing to the wilder west of the county.